Skip to main content

 Image from Gyazo

-Once the settings are complete, click [Update] to save the settings.
+After the configuration is complete, click [Update] to save the settings.

 Checking the display

-Click the [Preview] button in the upper right corner of the rule editing page to check the display, and you can confirm that the logo image has changed.
+Click the [Preview] button in the upper right corner of the rule editor page to verify the changes.
+Here, you can confirm that the logo image has changed.

 Image from Gyazo